If you're considering whether this work might be relevant, the questions below may help clarify things.

 Yes.
 A significant part of this work, particularly the integration and follow-up, can be done effectively by video.
 I work with clients in person in Somerset and London, and remotely where continuity is more important than location.
 If you're based outside the UK, please do still get in touch.

-The approach draws on osteopathic training and an understanding of how the body, nervous system and lived experience interact, but it is not conventional osteopathy, and it is not therapy in the traditional sense.
+The approach draws on clinical training and an understanding of how the body, nervous system and lived experience interact, but it is not a conventional clinical approach, and it is not therapy in the traditional sense.
 The focus is on understanding what is maintaining a pattern that hasn't resolved, and working through it in an integrated way.
 It doesn't fit neatly into existing categories, which is often why it's useful for people who have found that existing categories haven't fully helped.

 I work in Somerset and London.
 Intensives can be arranged in Somerset, including at The Newt, for clients who prefer a more private, retreat-style setting.
 I also work with clients internationally by video.